 Forms

-Forms collect structured feedback from visitors and automatically create tickets in your boards.
+Intake forms collect structured feedback from visitors and automatically create tickets on the board they belong to.
 The form builder provides a visual interface with three synchronized panels for designing, previewing, and editing form fields.

 Form Builder Overview